Frequently Asked Questions

 - Are the writing tutors only for writing classes?

 No, you can bring in all kinds of writing.
-These include essays from any classes or scholarships, resumes, cover letters, poetry, scripts and screenplays, theses, and more.
+These include essays from any classes or scholarships, artist's statments, poetry, scripts and screenplays, and so forth.
+We will have someone who can help you no matter what your project is.

 - Do I have to have a writing project finished when I come in?

-Tutors can help at various stages of your writing project.
-If you are unsure what to write, visit with a Writing Center tutor for brainstorming and outline help.
-If you are near the end of your writing project and find yourself stuck, a Writing Center tutor will help you get unstuck.
+Tutors can help at ALL stages of your writing project.
+If you are unsure what to write, visit with a writing tutor for brainstorming and outline help.
+If you are near the end of your writing project and find yourself stuck, a writing tutor will help you get unstuck.
+Please note that tutors do not simply "fix" papers, however.
+Students and tutors engage in the process collaboratively.